 🥘 Lunch

-Breakfast at the hotel.
-Free morning at leisure.
+Breakfast at the hotel, followed by a free morning at leisure.

-Drive through scenic countryside to the nearby GranMonte Vineyard in the Asoke Valley for lunch at Vincotto, a charming restaurant with a beautiful atmosphere.
-After that, explore the vineyard and experience wine and grape tasting.
+Drive through the scenic countryside to the nearby GranMonte Vineyard in the Asoke Valley for lunch at Vincotto, a charming restaurant with a beautiful atmosphere.
+After lunch, explore the vineyard and enjoy wine and grape tasting.
 Return to the resort.

-In the late afternoon, drive to the open rice fields surrounded by lush mountain, where you will experience an amazing phenomenon of zillions of bats flying out of the cave over the paddy fields.
+In the late afternoon, drive to the open rice fields surrounded by lush mountains, where you will witness an incredible phenomenon: thousands of bats flying out of the cave over the paddy fields.

 Inclusions: